gustavo-oo/spring-boot-ionic-backend/README.md

 ### Installing
-After clone the repository, just open it with SpringBoot.
+After clone the repository, import it as Maven Project in SpringBoot.

 Run **CursomcApplication** as SpringBoot app